Landmark bill to limit cryptomining passes NY Legislature - NewsBreak

 Landmark bill to limit cryptomining passes NY Legislature

-ALBANY, N.Y. — (AP) — New York lawmakers have passed a milestone environmental measure designed to tap the brakes on the spread of cryptocurrency mining operations that burn fossil fuels.
+ALBANY, N.Y.
+(AP) — A milestone environmental measure designed to tap the brakes on the spread of cryptocurrency mining operations burning fossil fuels in New York has passed the state Legislature.

-Both supporters and opponents say that the closely watched bill, approved early Friday by the state Senate, is the first of its kind in the U.S.

-Dozens of fossil fuel plants in New York could potentially be converted into mining operations, she said.
+Moran said there are potentially dozens of fossil fuel plants in New York that could be converted into mining operations.

-Cryptocurrency advocates complained that the measure singled out the industry without addressing other fossil fuel use.
-They argue that the legislation would crimp economic development in New York while other states court the burgeoning field.

-“The message from the bill and the embrace of that kind of policy is not a good one for an industry that really can go anywhere,” said John Olsen of The Blockchain Association, an industry group.
+Supporters of the cryptocurrency industry said the measure would crimp economic development in New York.
+The Blockchain Association, an industry group, said it would simply prompt mining operations to move to other states.

 Cryptocurrency mining requires specialized computers that consume huge amounts of energy.
 One study calculated that as of November 2018, bitcoin’s annual electricity consumption was comparable to Hong Kong’s in 2019, according to the U.S. Energy Information Administration.
 Some miners are looking for ways to reduce their reliance on fossil fuels to produce the necessary electricity.